fbpx

 Highlights

-• Spend two nights at the base of the Great Wall in a locally run guesthouse, and follow in the footsteps of soldiers from hundreds of years ago when you trek the lesser-visited Gubeikou to Jinshanling section.
+• Spend two nights at the base of the Great Wall in a locally-run guesthouse and follow in the footsteps of soldiers from hundreds of years ago when you trek the less-visited Gubeikou to Jinshanling section.

-• This adventure offers plenty of opportunity to get active among the wonders of China.
-Explore city laneways on walking tours, climb the steps of the Yellow Mountain, trek the Great Wall and cycle countryside lanes in Hongcun.
+• Get active among the wonders of China – explore city laneways on walking tours, climb the steps of the Yellow Mountain, trek the Great Wall and cycle countryside lanes in Hongcun.

-• Two overnight trains means you'll maximise your time in each destination, get to know your fellow travellers over a game of mahjong, and have a real sense of the vast size of the country.
+• Maximise your time in each destination with two overnight trains – you'll get to know your fellow travellers over games of mahjong and get a real sense of the vast size of the country.

-• We’re all about authentic experiences, so go local every step of the way with an experienced local leader, public transport, and family-run guesthouses and lodgings wherever possible.
+• Live like a local with an experienced local leader by your side, public transport and family-run guesthouses and lodgings wherever possible.

 Itinerary